UKG Bryte AI

 Use case examples

-New design system components and patterns
+New AI components and patternS

 Bryte AI in action